israanjjar/israa-portofolio/README.md

 israa-portofolio
 ================

-My personal portfolio using Ruby on Rail, AngularJS and Bootstrap
+My personal portfolio built with RubyOnRails, AngularJS and Bootstrap